fred-mba/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 E. How to find edge cases

-	Finding edge caseis essential in ensuring robustness and reliablity of a software.
+	Finding edge case is essential in ensuring robustness and reliablity of a software.
 It is critical in understanding business rules and finding how the system interacts with external elements
 	1. Understand the Requirements and Domain : For example, in a financial application, understand the limits on transaction amounts, currency formats, and decimal precision
 	2. Analyze Input Space: Consider the data types, ranges, and possible formats of inputs.
 	3. Think about the Extremes: